How did you decide to be an author?

 Can you give me some writing advice?

 You’ll find tons of it on my blog, but here are links to some of my more popular posts:

 Will you read my query, manuscript, or palm?

-I’m one of many volunteer judges each year in the Golden Rose Contest, and an enthusiastic reader for my critique partners.
-Sadly, I don’t have the time or bandwidth to tackle more than that.
+Sadly, I don’t have the time or bandwidth to read other people’s stuff unless my agent or editor orders me to.
 I also don’t have the talent to read your palm, though I can read your mind and know you’re kind of a pervert.
 Can we be friends?

 Where do you get your inspiration as a writer?

 A few years ago, I attended a professional luncheon.
 When I discovered a piece of gristle in a bite of chicken, I politely spit it in my napkin and forgot about it.
 When I opened my napkin, I watched in horror as the gristle tumbled into the trendy designer handbag of the woman next to me.
 I made several covert attempts to fish the gristle out of her purse, but had to abandon my effort when she grew suspicious I was trying to rob her.

 That sort of thing happens to me on a daily basis, and it’s the best explanation I can give you for why I’m inspired to write comedy.

 As for the romance part of the romantic comedy, that’s pretty much my favorite thing in the whole wide world.
 Besides, I feel it’s my moral obligation to thoroughly research and test any sex scene I write.
 I owe it to you as a reader.
 You’re welcome.

 I want to be an author.
 How do I start?